 Information we process because we have a contractual obligation with you

-When you register to become an Incredible Edible Wakefield member, subscribe to any of our services, are appointed to deliver a service on our behalf, a contract is formed between you and Incredible Edible Wakefield Limited.
+When you register to become a Grow Wakefield member, subscribe to any of our services, are appointed to deliver a service on our behalf, a contract is formed between you and Grow Wakefield Limited.

 In order to carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal data.